sylikc/jpegview/readme.txt

 Changelog
 *********

+[1.0.33.0]
+Other changes:
+- Expanding environment variables in user commands and open with commands

 [1.0.32.0]
 Bugs fixed:
 - Window size in windowed mode was some pixels too small due to invalid reporting of window border size by OS